chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Once rules have been successfully applied, the update button will change to `Projects Up-to-Date` and be disabled until the next time there are *pending edits* to any project.

 To verify that the ingested resources have been moved into the correct projects, select `project-devops` in the global projects filter, which is on the top navigation.
-The data in Automate will now be filtered by the selected project.
+The data in Automate filters by the selected `project-devops` project.
 In this example, the effect is revealed by navigating to the Compliance Reports' Nodes tab, which only features nodes that belong to the `devops` Chef Organization.

 ![](/images/docs/global-projects-filter.png)

 Now that we have the first set of our ingested data associated with our new project, let us add another condition and a new rule to add more data to `project-devops`.

 {{% info %}}
 Compliance and Infrastructure ingested resources are not the exact same nodes, so their properties may not be the same.